 Try these fun ideas:

 Everyone loves food trucks because they’re known for authentic, tasty food.
-Plus, it usually comes at a good price, since the owners don’t have to pay overhead for a brick-and-mortar location.
+Plus, it usually comes at a good price since the owners don’t have to pay the overhead for a brick-and-mortar location.

 They’re great for weddings for several reasons:

 The food will be delicious.
 Owners of well-known food trucks are legendary for the skill — and the love — they bring to their business.

 You can have more than one, giving guests a choice of cuisines.
 Imagine crab cakes, barbecue, crepes, and chicken and waffles!

 You won’t have to worry about catering facilities when you’re looking at venues.
 The trucks bring everything they need.

 A taco bar, where guests can move down the line buffet-style and choose their fillings, is tasty, fun, and pretty.
 Imagine the gleaming tins filled with a rainbow of colors — chopped red tomatoes, sliced green onions, yellow cheese, and more!
 (Tip: Choose dark or multicolored linens for the serving tables — no one will notice spills!)

 Another way to keep guests full and happy is with food stations.
 Instead of wondering when the meal will be served or waiting in a long line at the buffet, guests can meander from one station to another at their leisure, sampling different offerings.